gambol99/go-marathon/README.md

 }
 ```

-**Scale Application**
+### Scaling application

-Change the number of instance of the application to 4
+Change the number of application instances to 4

 ```Go
 glog.Infof("Scale to 4 instances")